What is Local Council Tax Support (CTS)

-On 1 April 2022, the Council introduced a new LCTS scheme.
-The new scheme only applies to WORKING AGE applicants and uses income bands and household size to work out the level of discount.
+The CTS scheme for WORKING AGE applicants uses income bands and household size to work out the level of discount.

 If your claim is successful, the appropriate level of discount is applied directly to your Council Tax account, which reduces the amount you have to pay.

-Go to the Make a claim page if you want to apply.
+Go to the Claiming Council Tax Support page if you want to apply.

 Here is a summary of the main changes to the scheme for Working-age applicants only:-

 - CTS discounts will be made at either 70%, 55%, 40% or 25% of your Council Tax charge and will not exceed £33.13 per week (Band C property)

 - If you receive Income Support, Income-Related Job Seekers Allowance or Income-Related Employment Support Allowance (known as Income-Related Benefits) you will receive a CTS discount of 70% (band 1).
 This does not include Universal Credit.

 - If you do not receive an Income-Related Benefit, we will calculate your discount based on your income and people in your household.
 The table below shows the Household types and Income Bands used:-